Two of you

 Lake and dock

-Lake towels and a hammock by the dock.
+Lake towels at the dock.
 Two paddleboards on the cleats.
 The water hits 22-24°C by late July.

 WiFi icon